Back

 • bone and joint infections.

-2. What you need to know before taking Amoxiclav
+2. What you need to know before you take Amoxiclav

-• if allergic to amoxicillin or clavulanic acid or to any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to amoxicillin or clavulanic acid or any of the other ingredients of this medicine (listed in section 6).

 • have ever had a severe allergic reaction (hypersensitivity reaction) to another antibiotic.
 This may include a skin rash or swelling of the face or neck.

-• have ever had liver problems or jaundice (yellowing of the skin) while taking an antibiotic.
+• have ever had liver problems or jaundice (yellowing of the skin) when taking an antibiotic.

-→ Do not use Amoxiclav in your child if any of the above applies to him.
-If you are not sure, check with his doctor or pharmacist before giving him Amoxiclav.
+→ Do not use Amoxiclav on your child if any of the above apply to them.
+If you are not sure, talk to your child's doctor or pharmacist before giving them Amoxiclav.

 Warnings and precautions

-Talk to your doctor or pharmacist before using Amoxiclav in your child if:
+Talk to your doctor or pharmacist before using Amoxiclav on your child if:

 • has glandular fever